Bute B6 (office). B4/5 (lab)

 My research focuses on social communication and behavioral ecology of marine mammals.
 I record and describe the behaviour patterns of marine mammals in order to elucidate their function, often using novel research tools.
-I seek to unravel how the marine environment and anthropogenic stressor such as sonar might influence foraging, social interactions, swimming behaviour, and body condition.
+I seek to unravel how the marine environment and anthropogenic stressors such as sonar might influence foraging, social interactions, swimming behaviour, and body condition.

 Novel methods to study body condition of cetaceans at sea